-Examples of ongoing RISE Lab projects include:
+Past and ongoing RISE Lab research projects include:

 Public Sense-Making of Sustainable Water Access in Urban Communities

 Access to basic natural resources, like water, is key to ensuring a fair and sustainable society, and in urban areas with persistent economic inequality, inadequate access can exacerbate underlying social tensions, leading to grave environmental injustices.
 This project examines collective meaning-making of water access and security in Metro Detroit, recognizing that public decision-making and policies about water governance depend crucially on how people make sense of water in their everyday lives—for instance, as a valuable commodity, public resource, or simply as “background” and thus immaterial.
 Using collaborative ethnography, we first trace personal and public narratives related to water, place, and community.
 Next, we showcase these compelling narratives through short webisodes, hosted on a publicly accessible digital platform, to aid meaningful conversations about how water access affects our everyday lives, and how we might consider governing it in a sustainable manner.
 You can learn more about our “Detroit Water Stories” project here.